 Figure 1.
-Site location (source Qld Globe Dec 2018)
+Site location (Source: Queensland Globe 2020)

 3.2 Site Characteristics

 3.2.1 Topography

 In terms of elevation, the site is generally level and does not feature significant changes in gradient.
 The site does not contain notable significant topographical features except for a mapped waterway, which traverses the site on a north-south alignment and a lower point within the eastern most corner.